GETTING RID OF THAT OLD FRIDGE THE RIGHT WAY

 Now if you’re a fan of Tim the Toolman Taylor you might be inclined to dismantle the fridge yourself and recycle the parts.
 Just make sure you know what you're doing before you jump into dismantling the refrigerator yourself.

 It's more than just unplugging it and taking a jackhammer to it.
 Most importantly you have to remove the Freon before you can begin demolition.
+Using the Recycling Locator, you can find some Arizona resources that can assist in Freon removal as part of their recycling services.

 Removing the Freon on your own is an arduous task.
 It's complicated, specific and it sucks.
 But if you’re determined then go for it.
 But remember since Freon causes such damage to the atmosphere you risk severe penalties if you mess it up and let it seep into the air.
 So here is a brief how-to, but make sure you have a thorough understanding of what you are doing before you go down this route.
 Honestly, it's worth every penny to pay someone to just do it for you, but if you still want to go it alone….